Harry Anderson (English footballer): Bristol Rovers

 On 13 July 2021, Anderson joined recently relegated League Two side Bristol Rovers on a two-year deal.
 On 2 October 2021, Anderson opened his account for the club when he gave his side the lead in an eventual 3–1 home defeat to Swindon Town.
 The season ended with a third career promotion for Anderson, a 7–0 thrashing of Scunthorpe United on the final day of the season seeing Rovers move into the final automatic promotion place on goals scored.

 Having had a frustrating 2022–23 season due to injuries, Anderson underwent groin surgery in March 2023.
 With the winger due to be out on contract in the summer, he was linked with a number of League One and League Two clubs.
+In April 2023, having received a contract offer, it was revealed that club and player had reached an impasse.
+Following the final match of the season, manager Joey Barton admitted that they would not be offering the player a new contract on account of his injury record, instead offering him back to prove his fitness over pre-season.
+He departed the club at the end of the season.

+Stevenage

+On 16 June 2023, Anderson signed with League One side Stevenage.
+Having made just three appearances during the first half of the season, he joined Colchester United on loan until the end of the season in January 2024.

+On 8 May 2024, Stevenage announced the player would be released in the summer once his contract expired.

+Colchester United

+On 13 June 2024, Anderson was announced to have agreed to return to League Two club Colchester United on a permanent two-year contract.

+Anderson was named EFL League Two Player of the Month for October 2025 having scored five goals in four matches, including a first career hat-trick against Harrogate Town.